-Use Moz’s Open Site Explorer to check.
+Use Moz’s Link Explorer to check.
 Just enter your domain and click on the “Top Pages” report.
 It will show you all of your pages, ranked in order of “Page Authority.”
 Links from pages with higher authority will pass the most authority and ranking potential.
 These are the pages you want to link from.

 Another place to look is in Google Search Console in the Search Traffic > Links to Your Site > Your most linked content report.
 This shows the pages that have the most external links and the most authority.

 Sort by “Source Domains.”
 Your homepage will likely be at the top, but scan down to interior pages.
 See any older blog posts?
 These are the pages from which you want to link.